Amardeep1729/MentorMate/README.md

 - Choose Voice or Text input
 - Type or Speak your question
 - Responses are shown on-screen and spoken via browser
+- Use 🔊 buttons to replay responses
+- Use 🛑 to stop speaking or 🧹 to clear chat

 ---